 What to know about Lake Minnetonka

-There’s a lot to do around Lake Minnetonka, but there’s also a lot to learn.
+There’s a lot to do around Lake Minnetonka but also a lot to learn.
 Lake Minnetonka was formed by glaciers millions of years ago.
-In fact, all of Minnesota was at the bottom of the ocean back then.
+Minnesota was at the bottom of the ocean back then.
 You can even dig for dinosaur bones in some areas!

 There is something for everyone around Lake Minnetonka.
-We’ve traveled the world but we choose to live in Minnesota and near Lake Minnetonka so we can experience all of these things.
+We’ve traveled the world but choose to live in Minnesota and near Lake Minnetonka to experience all of these things.

 Grab a Delicious Beer at Back Channel Brewing

 They say save the best for last, but we’re putting it first.
-One of our favorite breweries of all time, Back Channel brewery is hidden far west on the lake.
+One of our favorite breweries in the Twin Cities, Back Channel Brewing, is hidden far west on the lake.
 It might be a bit of a drive, but it is well worth it.
-You can get there by boat or land.
+You can get there by boat or on land.

 And their apparel is top-notch.
-High-quality soft shirts, glassware, boatware, and everything in between that will stand the test of time.
+High-quality soft shirts, glassware, boat gear, and everything in between that will stand the test of time.

 Highly recommend spending an afternoon on this patio.
-You can bring in your snacks or enjoy whatever food truck is stopping by.
-There’s a great drive-in nearby too.
+You can bring in your snacks or enjoy whatever food truck stops by.
+There’s an excellent drive-in nearby too.

 Ride the Steamboat Minnehaha

 Adele’s is frozen custard.
 Soft, creamy, with a flavor of the day that will always make you smile.
-Adele’s has a drive through that will weave up and through the neighborhood to get a taste.
-It’s easy to walk to, just a short 10 minute walk from downtown Excelsior.
+Adele’s has a drive-through that will weave up and through the neighborhood to get a taste.
+It’s easy to walk to, just a 10-minute walk from downtown Excelsior.

 Explore Lake Minnetonka by Car

 Just because it’s a lake doesn’t mean you have to tour Lake Minnetonka by boat.
-Riding around the outside of Lake Minnetonka by car helps you see more of the lake fast, and you can skirt down side streets to find hidden neighborhoods.
+The lake is such a beautiful place to tour by car.
+Riding outside Lake Minnetonka by car helps you see more of the lake fast, and you can skirt down side streets to find hidden neighborhoods.

 Lake Minnetonka is home to the most prestigious neighborhoods in all of Minnesota.
-Long, winding roads, surrounded by lush forests, and breathtaking wildlife next to huge mansions built to resemble every era.
-No matter which side road you take it will surely surprise you.
+Long, winding roads, surrounded by lush forests and breathtaking wildlife, are next to huge mansions built to resemble every era.
+No matter which side road you take, it will surely surprise you.